Condemnation, Eminent Domain and Landowner Rights

 - Am I entitled to relocation benefits?

 We are proud of our record of success in representing landowners in condemnation and eminent domain disputes.
-For a representative listing of landowner lawsuits we have handled throughout Oklahoma and Texas, please click here.
+For a representative listing of landowner lawsuits we have handled throughout Oklahoma and Texas, see these pages:

 For more information about eminent domain and the condemnation process, please check out our Frequently Asked Questions page, the Oklahoma Landowner's Bill of Rights (downloadable PDF) and the associated articles listed below.
 You can also access a copy of the City of Oklahoma City’s “Condemnation of Private Property for Redevelopment” (downloadable PDF) memorandum here.